Why Compare CD50 Car Insurance?

 See the full careless driving category for related endorsement codes.

 A CD50 stays on your licence for 11 years from the date of conviction.
-During the obligatory disqualification period (minimum 5 years), you cannot legally drive and therefore cannot hold motor insurance as a main driver.
+During the obligatory disqualification period (minimum 5 years), you cannot legally drive and therefore cannot normally take out motor insurance as a main driver during the disqualification period.
 Once your ban ends and you have passed the compulsory extended retest, you can begin looking for cover.

 Most mainstream insurers are likely to decline applications from drivers with a CD50.
 Specialist brokers who work with convicted driver insurance every day are usually the most realistic route to finding cover.
 These brokers have access to insurers who consider serious conviction codes and understand how to present your application.